 What is a hidden hearing loss?
-How is it diagnosed and how is it treated?

 A hidden hearing loss is a type of hearing loss that cannot be measured by the most common hearing test.
 On suspicion of a hearing loss, the first step is to measure the hearing with an audiogram, but for people with hidden hearing loss, the audiogram looks as it does for someone with normal hearing.